duhrer/pebble-vertin-c/README.md

 This is a sample watch face for a Pebble, written in C.  There's also an earlier [Javascript version](https://github.com/duhrer/pebble-vertin-js).

+You can read about the rationale for this and the technical challenges [on my blog](https://duhrer.github.io/2025-02-11-pebble-watch-frame-buffer/).

 ## Requirements

 You need a working development environment, and this is not trivial, as the SDK